William Goldstein: Concert and Classical Works William Goldstein: Concert and Classical Works

 Suite from Saving Grace

-Celebration Overture 1776-1976 was commissioned by ABC TV for the bicentennial.
+Commissioned by ABC TV for the Bicentennial.
 It was premièred by the National Symphony Orchestra in Washington DC in May 1976.
+It contains variations on Yankee Doodle, and a majestic Americana Theme.

 Wake Up America Overture was commissioned by ABC TV in 1974.
 This work was performed by the Toronto Symphony the summer of 1975.